grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 For an alias in the page `/docs/grafana/latest/alerting/manage-notifications/`:

-- The current directory element (`.`) refers to the directory containing the current page, _not_ the directory of the current page.
+- The current directory element (`.`) refers to the directory that contains the current page.

-  In this example, this is the page `/docs/grafana/latest/alerting/`.
+  In the source file for the page `/docs/grafana/latest/alerting/manage-notifications/`, `.` refers to `/docs/grafana/latest/alerting/`.

-- The parent directory element (`..`) refers to the parent directory of the current directory element.
+- The parent directory element (`..`) refers in turn to the parent directory of the current (`.`) directory element.

   In this example, this is the page `/docs/grafana/latest/`.